A Tribute to My Father: Muhammad Muslim

 Later on, when we started reading what he wrote in the Daily Dawat or the Daily Nadeem, a newspaper published from Bhopal, his native town, we realized that he was probably writing his journey to Islam because we had seen him walking that.

 In his writings, we discovered that he would advocate equality of human beings, regardless of gender or religious differences.
-Allah created all human beings equal, and all of them deserve a dignified existence.
+Therefore, Allah created all human beings equal, and all of them deserve a dignified existence.

 In his writings, we also discovered the importance of modern education to expand and explain Islam's original message.